How long does it take for engine to cool down?

 Faulty water pump

 The water pump mainly acts as a pressurizer to keep the coolant flowing.
-Without a working water pump, the coolant fluid can’t circulate through the engine.
-That means the engine doesn’t get cooled by coolant.
+As one of the main water pump failure symptoms, the cooling fluid can’t pass through the engine.
+It’s a vital component to keep the coolant pressure proper and distribute the liquid through the cooling lines.

 Broken radiator fan